bduggan/raku-map-leaflet/README.md

 new
 ---

+    my $map = Map::Leaflet.new;
     my $map = Map::Leaflet.new(
         center => { :lat(40.7128), :lon(-74.0060) },
         zoom => 13
     );

 Constructor.
-Options (attributes of the object) are:
+If no center is specified, then it will fit the bounds of all markers and geojson layers.

+Other options are:

 #### title